 At Wilbur’s Air Conditioning, Heating & Plumbing, we are committed to helping you make the best choice for your home, your budget, and your needs.
 Our Birmingham water heater repair professionals are well-versed in all types of common water heater issues and can help you find the right solution in a timely manner.

 To request an appointment for water heater repair in Birmingham, give us a call or contact us online today.

-- Tankless Water Heaters– In recent years, tankless water heaters have been growing in popularity due to their ability to supply endless amounts of hot water, making them very convenient for most households.
+- Tankless Water Heaters– In recent years, tankless water heating has been growing in popularity due to the ability to deliver an endless supply of hot water, making the heater very convenient for most households.
 These wall-mounted heaters are ideal for small homes.

 - Electric Water Heaters – Despite their decline in popularity due to the high costs of running and maintaining them, electric water heaters are still appealing to many homeowners because of their compact size.
 Due to their compact size, electric heaters can even be placed under a sink or inside a small cabinet, making them an excellent choice for most homes.

 - Gas Water Heaters – A traditional gas heater is a great choice for those who want a large capacity and quick heating.
 Due to their design, these heaters tend to use a lot of water when in use.
 To determine which water heater would be best for your home, it is recommended that you become familiar with all three options.